wesleylhandy/Hangman-Game/README.md

 The  Start Game Button controls when a new game begins.

+## Where to see this app in action?

+View this app on [gh-pages](https://wesleylhandy.github.io/Hangman-Game/)

-Technologies used in designing this game:
+### Technologies used in designing this game:

-Game logic in Javascript.
+Game logic in vanilla Javascript.
 Icons from FontAwesome; fonts from fonts.google.com; sounds played via Howler.js; CSS styled using Bootstrap + Custom CSS.
 Background images from SubtlePatterns.com.
 Hangman image credit: http://flashbynight.com/tutes/hangmanhtml5/.

-View this app on [gh-pages](https://wesleylhandy.github.io/Hangman-Game/)